Objectivco/CheckoutWC-Documentation/docs/how-to-use-your-themes-header-and-footer-with-checkoutwc.md

 ### Option 4) Custom coding

-<div> Option 4 is a little less straightforward, but if you are a developer (or have access to a developer), you should be able to do it without too much pain. </div><div> There are two main strategies: </div>1.
-Use action hooks
+Option 4 is a little less straightforward, but if you are a developer (or have access to a developer), you should be able to do it without too much pain.
+There are two main strategies:
+1. Use action hooks
 2. Create a custom template

  We recommend using the action hook strategy wherever possible.